 The practice component of the study unit will take you somewhere between 30 and 50 minutes to finish depending on how many questions there are and how long you take to review.
 Thus, each study unit takes roughly an hour or so on average to complete.
 You can do the math, but across 40+ study units, that is some significant prep time.

 All in all, I could not have been more impressed with the Princeton Review curriculum and study materials.
 Their study plan is extensive and very detailed, and I love how it is structured.
 The methodical organization of the study units, and the 1-2 punch of lessons plus practice is a powerful combo.
 If I had to nitpick one thing, it would be the problem explanations.
 They are not the best I have seen, but not bad either.
 In any event, that is just one flaw in a fantastic all-around package that rates out right near the top of our best ACT prep courses list.

 Princeton Review ACT Live Classes

-For those students that take Princeton Review’s Ultimate or ACT 31+ course, you will have access to their live class sessions on top of the video lessons.
-For the Ultimate course, this means 18 hours of live instruction, and for the ACT 31+, this means 36 total hours of class time.
+For those students that take Princeton Review’s Essentials or ACT 31+ course, you will have access to their live class sessions on top of the video lessons.
+For the Essentials course, this means 18 hours of live instruction, and for the ACT 31+, this means 36 total hours of class time.
 These classes can be taken online through a virtual classroom or in-person.

 Our instructor was also very good.
 She was incredibly knowledgeable and approachable (at least virtually).
 She was always open to questions and encouraged students to ask for clarification where necessary.
 This did slow the pace of the class down a little at times, but the classes were otherwise efficiently designed.